 Flute Lessons with Caroline

 Caroline Fitzpatric is a highly sought after flute teacher in the Cincinnati area.
-Currently, she is an instructor for Sycamore School District, Walnut Hills Schools, Lakota School District, and any other students from the surrounding areas.
-She teaches students from age 9 to adult students ready to learn from her home studio in Mason and online.
+Currently, she is the adjunct Flute Professor at Northern Kentucky University and runs her own studio, Fitz Flute Studio, for the Cincinnati area.
+She teaches students from the age of 5th grade to adult students ready to learn from her home studio in Mason.

 Your First Flute Lesson

 Flute lessons provide students with a richer knowledge of the flute that cannot be achieved with self study or being in a classroom setting.
 The type of skills learned in lessons such as tone production, scales, rhythm, finger technique and musicality are topics that band directors don't have time to discuss on an individual level, such as -How is my hand position?
 How are my lips formed for this note?
 How do I use my air to make this note come out easier?

 If it is your first flute lesson, I will recommend that you bring a piece of music that you feel really confident on and really like!
 This gives me the idea of your ability level so that I can make flute lessons fun but challenging enough for you.
 If you have never played the flute before...even better!
 All you need is a flute, a pencil and your willingness to learn.

 #1 - DEVELOP LIFE SKILLS

 I believe that it is essential that young people develop positive life skills such as dedication, holding themselves accountable, learning how to handle stress, managing their work loads, and how to be a good human.
 Establishing these values with my students is my ultimate goal.
 These life skills are learned through the process of becoming a great flute player.
 Students in the Fitz Flute Studio will play at a high level as well as have skills to make them successful adults.

 #2- TEACH TO BE A WELL-ROUNDED MUSICIAN